Witnesses recount gunmen's raid on church in Sudan's capital

 "We don't know what happened to the rest of the church's possessions," Ezekiel Kondo, archbishop of the Episcopal Anglican Church of Sudan, said in a statement on Facebook.

-RSF fighters have also stormed the church of the Virgin Mary in Khartoum, according to social media posts by activists.
+RSF fighters have also entered the Coptic church of the Virgin Mary in Khartoum, forcing staff to leave, according to a church employee familiar with the incident and social media posts by activists.

+The RSF did not immediately respond to a request for comment on the Anglican and Virgin Mary churches.

 On Thursday, the same gunmen who attacked Mar Girgis returned to raid the apartments used by its priests, according to one of the witnesses who shared photos showing smashed doors, a broken safe, and scattered clothes and personal belongings.